Zeioth/dooku.nvim/README.md

 on_generate_notification = true
 on_open_notification = true
-on_bufwrite_generate = true  -- auto run :DookuGenerate when a buffer is written. on_generate_open = false     -- auto open when running :DookuGenerate.
+on_bufwrite_generate = true  -- auto run :DookuGenerate when a buffer is written. on_generate_open = true      -- auto open when running :DookuGenerate.
 This options is not triggered by on_bufwrite_generate. auto_setup = true            -- auto download a config for the generator if it doesn't exist in the project. browser_cmd = "xdg-open"     -- write your internet browser here.
 If unset, it will attempt to detect it automatically.
 ```